devopsarr/whisparr-go/whisparr/docs/MetadataConfigApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetConfigMetadataRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetMetadataConfigRequest struct via the builder pattern

 ### Return type